mikeirvine/Capstone-Job-Time-Predictor/README.md

 ### After testing various combinations of features and models, a random forest model performed best with the full feature set (amount, region, equipment type, and month) for the slickline jobs, whereas no model could outperform simply using the mean for the water jobs
 #### Slickline Model:
 - I tested various combinations of features (amount, equipment type, region, and month) and various parameters for the Linear, Lasso, Random Forest and Gradient Boosting algorithms
-- Random Forest and Gradient Boosting performed the best, with Random Forest edging out Gradient Boosting by a little
+- Random Forest and Gradient Boosting performed the best, with Random Forest edging out Gradient Boosting by a little in terms of RMSE
 - Both Random Forest and Gradient Boosting models performed the best with the full feature set, compared to reducing the feature set to just amount and equipment type
 - Optimal parameters were identified using a randomized grid search of 1000 iterations - parameters below:
 ```python